Soc 001 - Introduction to Sociology » Fall 2019 » Exam 1

 There is a high correlation between the number of Americans who pay income tax in the month of April and the number of swimsuits sold.
 Which of the following statements is the best description of this relationship?

-A. It is a cause-and-effect relationship.
+A. It is a spurious relationship.

 D. It is an indirect relationship.